ros-navigation/navigation2.ai/nav2_depth_estimation_ai/README.md

 This package provides a **perception pipeline** using AI-based depth estimation using DepthAnything V3 from RGB images for use in navigation and mobility tasks.

-The pipeline is designed to be **modular and configurable**, allowing users to swap components such as image sources and depth estimation models using a YAML configuration file.
+The pipeline is designed to be **modular and configurable**, allowing users to swap components such as image sources, pre- and post-processing nodes, and depth estimation models by modifying the launch file or configuration file.

 All components run as **ROS2 composable nodes** inside a single container for efficient intra-process communication.